| Vol. 17 No. 1

 were encouraged to enter college this fall.
 Taking the ACT opened

-Students who took at least the core curriculum earned an average
+doors of opportunity for these students."
+CORE CURRICULUM COUNTSStudents who took at least the core curriculum earned an average

 composite score of 21.8, while those who took less than the core